|

 However, these studies have been criticized on the fact that more total calories were given to the group receiving the carb+protein formula.
 Saunders et al. (2004) counter that argument by pointing out that the athletes more than offset these extra calories in the amount of effort expended during the carb+protein phase of the study.

 Further, muscle injury and/or soreness may be less when protein is ingested after strenuous exercise.
-Several studies show that CPK levels (a marker for muscle injury) are lower if a combination of carb+protein is consumed immediately following exercise.
-Marine recruits who received protein supplementation immediately postexercise had less muscle soreness (Flakoll PJ, et al. 2004).
+Several studies show that creatine kinase (CK) levels (a marker for muscle injury) are lower if a combination of carb+protein is consumed immediately following exercise (Pritchett K, et al. 2009).

-So, even if these newer carb+protein drinks don't improve performance over the traditional carbohydrate-only-type beverages, they may have another claim to fame: more rapid muscle recovery (hence the name "recovery" drinks).
+So, even if carb+protein drinks don't improve performance over the traditional carbohydrate-only-type beverages, they may have another claim to fame: more rapid muscle recovery (hence the name "recovery" drinks).

 Some of these products are listed below: